-The following procedure describes how to generate AI recommendations for descriptions in Amazon DataZone:
+The following procedure describes how to generate AI recommendations for names and descriptions in Amazon DataZone:

 - Navigate to the Amazon DataZone data portal URL, and then sign in using single sign-on (SSO) or your AWS credentials.
-If you're an Amazon DataZone administrator, navigate to the Amazon DataZone console at https://console.aws.amazon.com/datazone and sign in with the AWS account where the domain was created, and then choose Open data portal. - 2.
-In the top navigation pane, choose Select project, and then choose the project that contains the asset for which you want to generate AI recommendations for descriptions. - 3.
-Navigate to the Data tab for the project. - 4.
-In the left navigation pane, choose Inventory data, and then choose the name of the asset for which you want to generate AI recommendations for descriptions for the asset. - 5.
-On the asset's details page, in the Business metadata tab, choose Generate descriptions. - 6.
-Once the descriptions are generated, you can either edit, accept, or reject them.
-Green icons are displayed next to each automatically generated metadata description for the data asset.
-In the Business metadata tab, you can choose the green icon next to the automatically generated Summary, and then choose Edit, Accept, or Reject to address the generated description.
-You can also choose Accept all or Reject all options that are displayed at the top of the page when the Business metadata tab is selected, and thus perform the selected action on all automatically generated descriptions.
+If you're an Amazon DataZone administrator, navigate to the Amazon DataZone console at https://console.aws.amazon.com/datazone and sign in with the AWS account where the domain was created, and then choose Open data portal. - In the top navigation pane, choose Select project, and then choose the project that contains the asset for which you want to generate AI recommendations for descriptions.